• Skip to main content

 Instructions

-2. In a large bowl or on a stand mixer with the paddle attachment mix the flour and egg yolks, mix for a minute to incorporate.
-Add the melted shortening and work a little more, at this point you will see only crumbs.
+2. Mix the flour and eggs in a large bowl or stand mixer with the paddle attachment, and mix for a minute to incorporate.
+Add the melted shortening and work a little more.
+At this point, you will see only crumbs.

-3. To form the dough star adding the brine with the mixer running on low speed until the dough is soft and flexible.
-If you need more moisture, keep adding water.
+3. To form the dough, add the brine with the mixer running on low speed until the dough is soft and flexible.
+If you need more moisture, keep adding water (1 teaspoon at a time).

 4. Separate the dough into 20 portions and cover with a moist cloth.
-Work each piece individually, rolling until thin, cut in a circle about 7″ and fill and bake as directed on the recipe.
+Work each piece individually, rolling until thin, cut in a circle of about 7" and fill with your choice of filling and bake.

 Did you make this recipe?